ankowals/saf/README.md

 	(done) a way to integrate with test/requirement management tool (like for example jira, so we can have links to tests/epic/stories in the test report) => via allure integration
 	(done) a way to intgrate with incident management tool (like for example jira, so we can have at least links to defects that affect particular test in the report and maybe their status etc.) => via allure integration
-	(done) a way to pause test execution and allow for manual intervention => via autoIt script executed from a step def
+	(done) a way to pause test execution and allow for manual intervention => via autoIt script executed from a step def (done) a way to manage resources (make sure that open connections will be closed when test is over) => via RestAssured config and closing of ssh, jdbc, web driver in scenario hooks

 ----------------------------------